 Bernard didn’t grow up in a privileged family.
 He didn’t attend university.

-But he had two advantages he exploited better than anybody else.
+But he had two advantages and exploited them extremely well.

-First, he was good with people — like, really, really good, Bill Clinton’s charisma type of good (and with an equal fondness for girls in their early twenties.)
+First, he was good with people — Bill Clinton’s charisma type of good (and with an equal fondness for girls in their early twenties.)

-The second advantage was that his mother lived in Deauville, a luxury French coastal city where the Gotha of Europe (and the rest of the world) came to spend their holidays.
+The second advantage was that his mother lived in Deauville, a trendy coastal city in the north of France where the Gotha of Europe (and the rest of the world) came to spend their holidays.

 And this is how 21-year old Bernard started dating the lover of a billionaire.
 She introduced him to other billionaires and powerful people such as the boss of the French Secret Service, which kept a benevolent eye on Bernard throughout his entire career.